What is septicemia?

 Treatment for septicemia

-Specific treatment for septicemia will be determined by your doctor based on:
+Specific treatment for septicemia will be determined by your healthcare provider based

 Your age, overall health, and medical history